-A newly renovated, fully sustainable state-of-the-art Tasting Room & Visitors Center at HALL Wines & Vineyards in St. Helena.
+Let’s talk HALL Wines & Vineyards and their tasting room.
+But first; a newly renovated, fully sustainable state-of-the-art Tasting Room & Visitors Center.
+All located in St. Helena.

-Additionally, HALL Wines was also the first LEED Gold Certified Winery in Napa Valley and its vineyards are certified organic.
+In conclusion, HALL Wines was also the first LEED Gold Certified Winery in Napa Valley.
+Finally, its vineyards are also most noteworthy; certified organic.